google/docsy/userguide/content/en/docs/Adding content/content.md

 linkTitle: "Adding Content"
 weight: 1
 description: >
-  How to add content to your Docsy site.
+  Add different types of content to your Docsy site.
 ---
 ```